I Took a Pill in Ibiza: Background

 The song presents a self reflection by Posner on how, his fame having long since faded, he has been left completely empty inside and unable to feel any kind of fulfillment, causing him to attempt to fill the void with rampant hedonism and material possessions.
 Posner's lyrics state he took the eponymous "pill" to impress Avicii, (real name Tim Bergling) a Swedish DJ who wrote a song with Posner called "Stay with You" in 2012.
 Bergling committed suicide in 2018 after years of struggling with drug and alcohol addiction.

 Regarding their remix, SeeB told Official Charts: "We got it from Matt D'Arduini, VP A&R at Island Records.
 It was really slow and we only listened to the vocals on it.
 Matt sent us the multitrack of Mike's new EP and we picked Ibiza right away.
 Such a brilliant lyric and melody but it needed a new soundscape to be a hit."
 Posner has called the success of the remix version both "ironic" and "beautiful": "I wrote this sad thing, and it was me processing some dark and heavy emotion, and now people seem to be having their own joyous memories out of my sadness.
 That’s a very beautiful thing as an artist."

+In March 2026, approaching the 11th anniversary of the song's release, Posner released "I Went Back to Ibiza" alongside its accompanying music video, serving as a reflective follow-up that retains most of the composition of the original track but contains rewritten lyrics detailing his transformative reflection of his life and his career.